The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: Abstract

 \section{Abstract}

 Metal absorbers represent a powerful probe of galaxy feedback and reionization, as highlighted by both observational and theoretical results showing an increased abundance of low-ionised metal species at higher redshifts.
-The origin of such absorbers is currently largely unknown because of the low number of galaxy counterparts detected, suggesting that they might be surrounded by low-mass faint sources that fall below the detection threshold of current instruments.
-We use the \textsc{thesan-zoom} radiation hydrodynamic simulations to investigate the connection between properties of neutral oxygen (\ion{O}{i}) absorbers and galaxies within the redshift range $z = 5 - 8$.
-We find that the circumgalactic medium of galaxies becomes progressively ionised with cosmic time, leading to a decrease of $\approx 0.2$ in the covering fraction of neutral oxygen, while the total oxygen covering fraction remains constant.
-The observable absorbers ($N_{\ion{O}{I}} \gtrsim 10^{13}\,\text{cm}^{-2}$) are not confined to haloes: at $z \geq 5$ the majority ($\gtrsim 60\%$) arise beyond $R_{\mathrm{vir}}$, and including these systems is essential to reproduce the observed increase in absorber incidence with redshift.
-The simulated absorbers preferentially reside in overdensities rich in low-mass galaxies ($M_\star \leq 10^8\,\rm{M}_\odot$), explaining the scarcity of detected counterparts, while not excluding the possibility of nearby star-forming sources ($\geq 5\,\text{M}_\odot\,\text{yr}^{-1}$) similar to those suggested by the latest ALMA observations and, at larger distances, by the \textit{JWST}.
+The origin of such absorbers is currently largely unknown because of the low number of galaxy counterparts detected, suggesting that they might be surrounded by low-mass faint sources below the current detection threshold.
+We use the \textsc{thesan-zoom} radiation hydrodynamic simulations to investigate the connection between properties of neutral oxygen (\ion{O}{i}) absorbers and galaxies across redshift $z = 5 - 8$.
+We find that the virialised gas in haloes becomes progressively ionised with cosmic time, leading to a decrease of $\approx 0.2$ in the covering fraction of neutral oxygen, while the total oxygen covering fraction remains constant.
+Comparing the \ion{O}{i} line density obtained from our covering fractions with the trend suggested by blind quasar observations, we determine that the observable absorbers ($N_{\ion{O}{I}} \gtrsim 10^{13}\,\text{cm}^{-2}$) are not confined to haloes: at $z \geq 5$ the majority ($\gtrsim 60\%$) arise beyond $R_{\mathrm{vir}}$, consistent with recent JWST results.
+Close to \ion{O}{i} absorbers, low-mass galaxies ($M_\star \leq 10^8\,\rm{M}_\odot$) are more commonly found, while, depending on the simulated environment, we do not exclude the possibility of nearby more massive star-forming sources ($\geq 5\,\text{M}_\odot\,\text{yr}^{-1}$) similar to those suggested by the latest ALMA observations.
 These results establish \ion{O}{i} absorbers as sensitive tracers of the evolving ionisation structure around faint galaxies to be probed by forthcoming deep spectroscopic surveys.